AbdulRahmanAlHamali/flutter_typeahead/README.md

 When building a widget inside of the suggestions box, you can access the controller via `SuggestionsController.of(context)`.

+### Customizing everything

+To create your own version of the TypeAhead widget, that is neither Material nor Cupertino, you can use the `RawTypeAheadField` widget.

+You must then specify the following parameters:

+- builder (to build the `TextField`)
+- loadingBuilder (to build the loading widget)
+- errorBuilder (to build the error widget)
+- emptyBuilder (to build the empty widget)
+- itemBuilder (to build the suggestions)

+As well as all the usual parameters, such as `suggestionsCallback`, `onSelected`, etc.

+The `decorationBuilder` can be used to inject required wrappers like `Material` or `DefaultTextStyle`.
+For more information, see the source code of the `TypeAheadField` widget.

 ## Migrations

 ### From 4.x to 5.x